n-yousefi/Arg-Graph/README.md

 ## Arg-Graph

-[Arg](https://en.wikipedia.org/wiki/Arg_e_Bam)-Graph is a simple free library for creating directed SVG graphs or diagram using JQuery.
+[Arg](https://en.wikipedia.org/wiki/Arg_e_Bam)-Graph is a simple free library for creating dynamic Directed Graph using JQuery which enables you to draw SVG based connectors (lines, arrows) between DOM nodes via drag and drop.

 ![Directed Javascript graph](https://github.com/n-yousefi/Arg-Graph/blob/master/demo.png)
 ## Examples/Demos
 The best way to become acquainted with the library is to see [Demos](https://n-yousefi.github.io/Arg-Graph/Demo/Example1.html)